Klaus10101/Face-recognition-attendance/README.md

-# Attendence with Face-recognition-
+--
+🚀 Face recognition attendance system

- made with python.
+fully made with python .
-requirements and code are already in required_modules.txt in zip file

-Here's a sleek and professional way to structure your README.md for GitHub:

 ---

-🚀 Project Name

-A brief but captivating one-liner about your project.

----

 🌟 Features

-Feature 1: Highlight something amazing.

-Feature 2: Add another key selling point.
+Feature 1: uses opencv for accurate face recognition .

+Feature 2: attendance stored in csv file which can be edited in any csv editor.

-Feature 3: What makes this unique?
+Feature 3: use python only